BuidlGuidlHawaii/scaffold-eth-2-Bun/README.md

-# 🏗 Scaffold-ETH 2
+# 🏗 Scaffold-ETH 2 (Bun Edition)

 <h4 align="center">
   <a href="https://docs.scaffoldeth.io">Documentation</a> |
   <a href="https://scaffoldeth.io">Website</a>
 </h4>

 🧪 An open-source, up-to-date toolkit for building decentralized applications (dapps) on the Ethereum blockchain.
-It's designed to make it easier for developers to create and deploy smart contracts and build user interfaces that interact with those contracts.
+This is the Bun-based version of Scaffold-ETH 2, offering faster performance and better developer experience.

-⚙️ Built using NextJS, RainbowKit, Foundry/Hardhat, Wagmi, Viem, and Typescript.
+⚙️ Built using NextJS, RainbowKit, Foundry/Hardhat, Wagmi, Viem, Typescript, and Bun.

 - ✅ **Contract Hot Reload**: Your frontend auto-adapts to your smart contract as you edit it.
 - 🪝 **[Custom hooks](https://docs.scaffoldeth.io/hooks/)**: Collection of React hooks wrapper around [wagmi](https://wagmi.sh/) to simplify interactions with smart contracts with typescript autocompletion.